stefanpearson/codename_velociraptor/readme.md

 #### Baseline grid

-To maintain the baseline grid determined by your typography, use consistent vertical spacing.
+To maintain the baseline grid (determined by your typography), use consistent vertical gutters.

     @v_gutter: 18px; // defined in global